Dell Laptop

-Dell Latitude 3440 disassembly and RAM, HDD upgrade options
+Dell Latitude 3440 Disassembly and RAM, HDD Upgrade Options

 Unlock and remove the battery.

-Dell Latitude 3440 comes with an 11.1v 65wh Li-ion battery, Dell P/N: MR90Y.
+The Dell Latitude 3440 comes with an 11.1V, 65Wh Li-ion battery.
+Dell part number: MR90Y.

-Remove one screw securing the optical drive.
+Remove the screw securing the optical drive.

 Pull out the optical drive.

-When the service cover removed, you can get access to the RAM, hard drive, and wireless card.
+When the service cover is removed, you can get access to the RAM, hard drive, and wireless card.

 The Dell Latitude 3440 comes with an HGST 500GB 5400 RPM hard drive.